jpvajda/python/README.md

 # python
-python training and sample code
+This repo contains python training and sample projects.

-## Test commit